 - Modify and display original work and perform such work in public

 3. What is the validity of a registered copyright?

-Copyright protection is valid for a duration of 60 years.
-In case the work is a literary, dramatic, musical or artistic work, the 60 year period is counted from the year following the death of the author/creator.
-For cinematography films, sound recordings, and photographs, the 60 year period is counted from the date of publication.
+The validity of a registered Copyright work is for a duration of 60 years.
+In case the work is a literary, dramatic, musical, or artistic work, the 60 year period is counted from the year following the death of the author/creator.
+In the case of cinematography films, sound recordings, and photographs, the period of 60 years is counted from the date of publication.

 4. What are the requirements for filing a Copyright Application in India?

 Following are the requirements for filing an application: